 - 1. The video discusses the changing nature of the job search.
 What difficulties do job seekers face today finding employment?
 What advantages do job fairs offer over more-traditional job search methods? - 2.
 Why is it important to know your skills and interests before attending a job fair?
 How can that help you make your sales pitch to potential employers? - 3.
-The truth is, ex-offenders have a more difficult time finding employment than non-offenders.
-What can ex-offenders say or do to convince employers that they are right for the job, that they have overcome the circumstances of their past criminal behavior, and that they are prepared to successfully reenter society and the workforce?
+Job fairs are all about first impressions.
+What can you do to make a positive first impression on a recruiter?